paulocerez/concepts-of-programming/README.md

 ```

 ### Scope Chain
-The top-down order in which variables are searched for in a nested scope by the compiler.
+The top-down order (linked-list) in which variables are searched for in a nested scope by the compiler.
+Hierarchical structure of scopes that determines variable lookup during code execution

 ```typescript
 let greeting = "Hello World"; // Global